Bayesian Repulsive Mixture Modeling with Mat\'ern Point Processes: Abstract

 \section{Abstract}

-Mixture models are a standard tool in statistical analysis, widely used for density modeling and model-based clustering.
-Current approaches typically model the parameters of the mixture components as independent variables.
-This can result in overlapping or poorly separated clusters when either the number of clusters or the form of the mixture components is misspecified.
-Such model misspecification can undermine the interpretability and simplicity of these mixture models.
-To address this problem, we propose a Bayesian mixture model with repulsion between mixture components.
-The repulsion is induced by a generalized \matern type-III repulsive point process model, obtained through a dependent sequential thinning scheme on a primary Poisson point process.
-We derive a novel and efficient Gibbs sampler for posterior inference, and demonstrate the utility of the proposed method on a number of synthetic and real-world problems.
+Mixture models are a standard tool in statistical analyses, widely used for density modeling and model-based clustering.
+In this work, we propose a Bayesian mixture model with repulsion between mixture components.
+Such repulsion helps address the problem of overlapping or poorly separated clusters, and assists with model interpretibility and robustness.
+Our modeling approach introduces repulsion via a generalized \matern type-III repulsive point process model, and proceeds by applying a dependent sequential thinning scheme to a latent Poisson point process.
+A key feature of our model is that in contrast to most existing approaches to modeling repulsion, efficient posterior inference is possible via a Gibbs sampler, one that exploits the latent Poisson of our problem.
+This novel sampler also allows posterior inference over the number of clusters, and is of independent interest even in standard clustering applications without repulsion.
+We demonstrate the utility of the proposed method on a number of synthetic and real-world problems.